diptiaswath/knowledge-graph-rag/README.md

 # Knowledge Graph RAG System

 A comprehensive implementation of Retrieval-Augmented Generation (RAG) systems using knowledge graphs and Neo4j.
 This repository demonstrates how to build, query, and leverage knowledge graphs for enhanced AI applications.

+**NOTE:** This is forked from its original https://github.com/pdichone/knowledge-graph-rag, with specific updates.

 ## Overview